Tereius/docker-makepkg/README.md

 You can use this container to build/update your own arch repo.
 Use the following environment variable to put the package(s) inside a repository structure.
 The repository can be served directly from a webserver.

-* ARCH_REPO_NAME
+- ARCH_REPO_NAME
-    * The name of your repository (choose freely but avoid whitespaces)
+  - The name of your repository (choose freely but avoid whitespaces)
-* PKG_OVERWRITE
+- PKG_OVERWRITE
-    * If set overwrites a package if it already exists
+  - If set overwrites a package if it already exists
-* UID
+- UID
-    * Set the owner of the repo
+  - Set the owner of the repo
-* GID
+- GID
-    * Set the owner group of the repo
+  - Set the owner group of the repo
+- CONTINUOUS
+  - Instead of running once run continuous
+- CONTINUOUS_INTERVAL_SEC
+  - Sleep for x seconds between intervals (default 600)